 Give away some secrets, the stuff no one else wants to give away for free.
 Doing this will increase your brand’s credibility in the eyes of your leads and prospects.

-This type of value is incredibly close to educational value, but instead of just teaching skills or informing your audience, you are actually creating tools for them to utilize.
+This type of value is incredibly close to educational value, but instead of just teaching skills or informing your audience, you are creating tools for them to utilize.

 Examples of this include templates, tools that help you generate blog ideas, etc.